Best Video Editing Tools: Honest Reviews + Actual Pricing

 2. Adobe Premiere Pro - Industry Standard ($22.99+/month)

 Premiere Pro is the safe choice.
 It's what most agencies use, most job listings require, and most tutorials teach.
-That doesn't mean it's the best tool - it means it's the most common.
+That doesn't mean it's the best tool for every situation -- it means it's the most common, and there's a difference.

 Pricing: